createcandle/configuration-files/home/pi/readme.txt

 Lots and lots of details about the system can be found through:
 ~/candle/debug.sh

 If you want to modify an addon, make sure to add a .git directory to its base folder.
-Then the integrity security checks will be disabled.
+Then the integrity security checks will be disabled for that addon.
+E.g. mkdir -p ~/.webthings/addons/candleappstore/.git

 Learn more at: